-Ensure you make full use of the application resources provided, including programme guidance, webinars and the email helpline.
+Ensure you make full use of the application resources provided, including programme guidance, application guidance, webinars and the service centre.
 You can find details of the help available in the next tab.

 Once you have applied, we will work with you to perform financial due diligence checks.
 We are working hard to ensure the administrative burden of the Turing Scheme is kept as low as possible, and will work with you throughout the process.